 - Find out and make a note of your host country’s emergency services number, ideally before you go abroad.
 Put it into your mobile phone for easy access.

 - If you are out of the country in question at the time of the emergency and have concerns about returning, please consult the FCO web pages in the first instance.
 If the delay has a significant impact on your period abroad, then you must notify your academic department as soon as possible.

 - Remember that in emergency situations, the local authorities and the Foreign & Commonwealth Office should be your first points of contact.

 Hopefully by now you have somewhere to live and are happy there.

 If this is not the case for you?

 - Your Erasmus+ Coordinator or workplace representative may be able to offer you some advice or practical help if you are really unhappy in your accommodation.

 - If you are staying in a hall of residence, find out where the housing office is and go and talk to them about why you are unhappy.
 They may be able to come up with a solution for you.

-- Your Departmental Coordinator and the Global Opportunities & Exchanges team may also be able to help if you need any extra support and guidance
+- Your departmental coordinator and Global Opportunities & Exchanges may also be able to help if you need any extra support and guidance

 - Don’t suffer in silence!